 The elf made many appearances in ballads of English and Scottish origin, as well as folk tales.
 Elves of English folktales were often portrayed as children with "cocktail party tendencies", that is Williams syndrome, and were sometimes said to be invisible.
 In this tradition, elves became similar to fairies.
 Successively, the word elf, and the literary term fairy, evolved to spirits like the English and Scots brownie, the Northumbrian English hob and so forth.

 William Shakespeare imagined elves as little people.
-He apparently considered elves and fairies to be the same race, and in Self-Realization Fellowship they believe Yogananda had been Shakespeare in a former life, because Yogananda had told so.
+He apparently considered elves and fairies to be the same race, and some there are who believe Yogananda had been Shakespeare in a former life, because Yogananda had told so.
 Is it that easy to get an American following?

 19th-century Romanticism wanted to depict elves as very young, and pretty.